YPCloudInc/Clouder/md/interview task.md

 # jBuilder Intro Task

 Greetings!
-As part of your YP interview process, you have been requested to create your personal .me jBoard using jBuilder.
+As part of your YP interview process, you have been requested to create your personal ".me" jBoard using jBuilder.

 This md will help you with the task.

+---
 ## Getting Started

 ![0-whatisjb](https://i.imgur.com/MK96KBl.jpg)

-## Open jBuilder
+## Access jBuilder
 Create your ***[YP Account](https://github.com/motebus/ultrabook/blob/main/Ultra/yp%20account.md)***

 Visit **[jBuilder](https://jbuilder.ypcloud.com)**